amandasaurus/split-large-polygons/README.md

 Motivation
 ==========

 I had a table of large polygons of land from http://openstreetmapdata.com/.
 Large polygons mean that bounding box and indexes are less useful.
 Lots of small geometries are more effecient and allow better index usage.
-So I wrote this programme to split large polygons.
+You can already download pre-split polygons from that site.
+But if you want even smaller polygons, then you can use this programme.

+Some projections do not cover the whole world.
+Mapnik is able to reproject a 4326 or 3857 dataset from openstreetmapdata to whatever you want.
+But if one part of the polygon goes outside the valid area of that projection, then mapnik can drop the whole polygon.
+This can be a problem when it drops (say) the Eurasia polygon.
+This programme splits the polygons into many smaller, individual shapes so that mapnik will only drop the smaller polygons that are invalid and keep the ones that are valid.

 Licence
 =======